Test Taking Preparation/Remediation Strategies

 Registration information, test dates, test sites and information about testing accommodation requests are available online at http://www.actstudent.org/regist/ for the ACT Plus writing and at http://www.icts.nesinc.com.
 Please note you cannot register for the TAP test online if you are requesting alternative testing arrangements.
 All documents for alternative testing must be mailed and received by the regular registration deadline.
-The test can be taken either in paper/pencil format or in a computer based testing format (at selected sites and on selected dates with an additional fee).
 Please read all information carefully.
 Be sure to report Western Illinois University as a score recipient on the TAP test.
 Be sure to report the Illinois State Board of Education as a score recipient on the ACT Plus writing.